 2 - Prevention is better than cure

-If you are worried about control of moths, have natural wool carpets or a great collection of wool and cashmere clothing you should be thinking about moth deterrents.
+If you are worried about control of moths, have natural wool carpets or a great collection of wool and cashmere clothing you should be thinking about moth barriers.

-If you pack away your winter woolens, it is best to keep them in secure bags and add scented products throughout to keep fresh and deter moths.
+If you pack away your winter woolens, it is best to keep them in secure bags.
 Check out our Storage Solutions.
-We recommend the use of natural Moth Repelling Sachets or Moth Killing Moth Balls within Suit Bags, Dress Bags and Storage Chests to protect your garments.

 For bedrooms and living rooms to protect carpets we strongly recommend that you instal Moth Traps to break the breeding cycle and reduce the impact of new infestations - see below.